By: Jay Whitney

 The Company Specific Risk (CSR) incorporates all the factors used to differentiate the factors of one specific childcare center to other childcare centers, as well as evaluate the overall childcare center industry.
 The CSR factors include the following:

 As the Company Specific Risk factors decrease, the earning multiple increases.
 Conversely, as risks increase, the multiple decreases.
-To provide more details on table above, each factor that determines the value of a childcare business is discussed below:
+To provide more details on the table above, each factor that determines the value of a childcare business is discussed below:

 Owner Involvement – Some childcare center owners have minimal involvement and are absentee owners (low risk), and some owners are the face of the center and work long hours (high risk that if a new owner were to take over the center, that performance would suffer).